Sunday, 11 June 2006

 I went to see Pam at her home.
 Pam had been in the hospital for back pain.
 Pam told me about her experience in the hospital.
 She saw the doctors only on the day of her admission.
 After that for the next two and half weeks, she never saw her house officer.

-In the night, the news on BBC mentioned a Mr. Gonsalez, who had killed many persons and the court has sentenced to a mandatory prison for life.
+In the night, the news on BBC mentioned a Mr. Gonsalez, who had killed many persons and the court has sentenced him to a mandatory prison for life.
 There was also an interview with the grandmother of Mr. Gonsalez, who explained that if her grandson was guilty, the state was guilty as well.
 It seems that she had been complaining about the deterioration in the psychological condition of her grandson for months without any response from social services or the psychiatric services.
 In one of the letters, she even wrote, "Would you do something only when he kills someone?".

 In the morning, flying back to Bologna, I saw the headlines in the newspaper, a private hospital in London is "forced to cut 1000 jobs because of lack of funds".